apache/drill/_docs/install/050-starting-drill-in-distributed mode.md

   1. Navigate to the Drill installation directory, and issue the following command to start a Drillbit:

         bin/drillbit.sh restart
-  2. Issue the following command to invoke SQLLine and start Drill if zookeeper is running on the same node as SQLLine:
+  2. Issue the following command to invoke SQLLine and start Drill if ZooKeeper is running on the same node as SQLLine:

         bin/sqlline -u jdbc:drill: